 We’re sorry, we can’t offer you any new accounts if you’re living outside the UK.

 Can you re-open my account after it’s been closed?

 We’re sorry, we can’t re-open an account that's been closed.
 If you'd like to apply for a new account, you need to be a UK resident and meet our eligibility criteria.

-Yes, please get in touch so we can help you move your money to repay the overdrawn balance.
-You’ll need to make other arrangements for any remaining credit balance, tell us to where to pay this money and any accrued interest, and then close the account.
+Yes – please get in touch so we can help you move your money to repay the overdrawn balance.
+You’ll need to make other arrangements for any remaining credit balance, tell us to where to pay this money and any interest earned, and then close the account.

 You can claim the balance of your savings and/or current account and any interest earned since it was closed.
 The quickest way to do this is online – you can also post the request to us, or visit one of our UK branches.
-Here’s how to claim your money if your address is in the EEA and your account has been closed.
+Here’s how to claim your money if your address is outside the UK and your account has been closed.